Zenoo/LightQuery/README.md

-# LightQuery
+# LightQuery - 10 times smaller than jQuery (90kB => 9kB)

-A lightweight jQuery alternative.
+This is a complete rewrite of the well-known jQuery library.

+Every method has been rewritten or replaced by another method.

 ### Doc